 Nathan Wallace is a Senior Service Technician and expert in HVAC maintenance and repair at Standard Heating & Air Conditioning, where he has worked since 2001.
 Nathan is happy to share his knowledge about how your furnace and heat exchangers work.

-Many homeowners don’t know what or where a heat exchanger is until something goes wrong with theirs.
+Many homeowners don’t know what heat exchangers are or even where they are in their homes until something goes wrong with theirs.
 When your furnace is in good working order, it’s easy to forget that the heat exchanger is the largest component of the furnace.
 Like all man-made devices, time and use take their toll on heat exchangers, and can result in cracks or holes forming.
 When this happens, the result can be a furnace that produces incomplete fuel combustion and unacceptable levels of carbon monoxide (CO), a potentially unsafe condition.
-Carbon monoxide entering your home—either through poor venting or leaks in the heat exchange—can cause serious illness or even death.
+Carbon monoxide entering your home, either through poor venting or leaks in the heat exchange, can cause serious illness or even death.

 Primary Heat Exchanger